emmancyberguard/emmancyberguard/README.md

 <h1>Hi, I'm Emmanuel! <br/><a href="https://github.com/emmancyberguard">Cloud Enthusiast</a>, <a href="https://www.linkedin.com/in/eze-emmanuel-o-057a803a3/">Cybersecurity Professional</a>

+  # CIA Triad

+I am a cybersecurity professional driven by curiosity, innovation, and a relentless passion for defending the digital frontier.
+With a strong foundation in technology and a deep understanding of evolving cyber threats, I thrive on solving complex security challenges and staying ahead of emerging trends in today’s dynamic threat landscape

 <h2>👨‍💻 Cyber Security Projects:</h2>

 - <b>Governance, Risk & Compliance (Confluence, Risk Register, Security Policies & RACI)</b>